chiragramani/Tron/README.md

 Tron is command-line Swift tool that helps with providing an approximate download and install size contribution of a set of swift package(s) and cocoapod(s).

-Update config.json that has information about the swift packages as well as cocoapods.

-Then run **swift run Tron tronSampleConfig.json**

 ## Why measuring contribution of a dependency is important?

 Well, we are adding a new member(dependency) to our application that is going to help us with a lot of things.
 Since this also adds to the binary size and given the fact that binary size is always related to the [download/install experience](https://github.com/chiragramani/Tron/blob/main/Download-Install-Size.md) that users go through, it's worth exploring its contribution.
 This analysis helps us in a lot of ways: